-CARE's Claims Paying Ability (CPA) rating is an opinion on an insurance company's financial strength and measures its ability to honour policy claims as per contractual commitments.
-The opinion is not specific to any particular insurance policy or contract.
+The life insurance industry in India accounts for approximately 70% of the total insurance industry premium, while the remaining 30% is with non-life insurance companies.
+CARE's Issuer Rating for Insurance sector companies is an opinion on a life or non-life insurance company's business and financial strength and measures its ability to honor policy holders' obligations and debt payments, if any, as per contractual commitments.
+The opinion about policy holders' obligations is not specific to any insurance policy or contract.